ROCm/rocThrust/README.md

 #### Manual

-Assuming the user has 2 GPUs from the gfx900 family and they are the first devices enumerated by the system one may specify during configuration `-D AMDGPU_TEST_TARGETS=gfx900` stating only one family will be tested.
-Leaving this var empty (default) results in targeting the default device in the system.
-To let CMake know there are 2 GPUs that should be targeted, one has to feed CTest a JSON file via the `--resource-spec-file <path_to_file>` flag.
+Assuming you have two GPUs from the gfx900 family and they are the first devices enumerated by the system, you can specify `-D AMDGPU_TEST_TARGETS=gfx900` during configuration to specify that you want only one family to be tested.
+If you leave this var empty (default), the default device in the system is targeted.
+To specify that there are two GPUs that should be targeted, you must feed a JSON file to CTest using the `--resource-spec-file <path_to_file>` flag.
 For example:

 ```json
 {